CLEANER TEETH FOR A HEALTHIER SMILE!

 Performed in conjunction with a regular checkup, a simple procedure like teeth cleaning, also called prophylaxis, can go a long way toward preventing tooth decay and gum disease.
 Stemming from a Greek word meaning to protect or guard, prophylaxis is one of a variety of tools your dentist can use to assess your oral health in general and check for specific issues.

 Protecting and guarding your teeth from decay and gum disease is critical to maintaining excellent oral health and something your dental care team at Clearwater Dental Clinic in Edmonton is passionate about!

 TEETH CLEANING PROCESS

 Dental cleaning is usually performed by a Registered Dental Hygienist, followed by a checkup with your dentist.
-Our dental hygienists are highly trained technicians who use special dental instruments designed specifically for cleaning teeth.
+Our dental hygienists will use special dental instruments designed specifically for cleaning teeth.
 Everyone’s teeth are a little different so your cleaning will be tailored to you; however, most cleanings follow a similar pattern and include the following:

 - Removal of tartar or calculus: Tartar is hardened material that has been missed during regular brushing and flossing and is now firmly attached to the tooth surface.
 It can form above and below the gum line, cannot always be seen, and can only be removed with special dental tools.

 - Removal of plaque: Almost invisible, plaque is a sticky film that forms on the teeth.
 It is a living and growing colony of bacteria, saliva, and food residue.
 This bacteria can produce toxins that inflame the gums and is the start of periodontal disease in your mouth.